dancer1325/jest/docs/SnapshotTesting.md

 ## Best Practices

-Snapshots are a fantastic tool for identifying unexpected interface changes within your application – whether that interface is an API response, UI, logs, or error messages.
-As with any testing strategy, there are some best-practices you should be aware of, and guidelines you should follow, in order to use them effectively.
+### 1. Treat snapshots -- as -- code

-### 1. Treat snapshots as code
+* TODO: Commit snapshots and review them as part of your regular code review process

-Commit snapshots and review them as part of your regular code review process.
-This means treating snapshots as you would any other type of test or code in your project.
+* This means treating snapshots as you would any other type of test or code in your project.

 Ensure that your snapshots are readable by keeping them focused, short, and by using tools that enforce these stylistic conventions.